whistlegraph/aesthetic-computer/README.txt

   - [x] Any code that doesn't parse just print out if no piece is running or show an error notice if a piece is.

-- [-] Add connection flash to world.
+- [x] Add connection flash to world.
 - [] User world persistence with floating command notifications.
 - [] How to handle multiple handled users in the same room.
      (Make primary vs. a ghost type of view-only behavior?)